pykong/YubiGuard/README.md

 ## Known or potential bugs:
 - Script does not yet come with handling of exit procedure, hence any changes of xinput will remain after the script's execution.
-- Potentially adding USB devices or relocating them to a different port my change their xinput id, thereby rendering them potentially blocked.

-## To Do:
-- add panel icon to show activation status and allow switching ON/OFF via mouse click.

 ## Changelog:
 ### v 0.2: